seek4science/seek/tech/upgrading.md

 [Backup Guide](backups.html).

-This guide assumes that SEEK has been installed following the [Installation Guide](install.html) guide.
+This guide assumes that SEEK has been installed following the [Installation Guide](install.html).
 It assumes it is a production server that is being updated, and that commands are run from the root directory of the SEEK application.